 Lara Kilpatrick, President

-Director of Fund Development, California Court Appointed Special Advocate (CASA) Association
+Director of Fund Development, California Court Appointed Special Advocate (CASA) Association, Oakland

 Lara grew up in the Santa Cruz area and is a graduate of UC Santa Cruz.
 Lara’s background includes teaching, marketing, events management and nonprofit development.
-She currently serves as Director of Advancement for a local pre/k – 12th grade independent school, where she oversees marketing and communications, student admissions, alumni relations and fund development.
+In her current role with California CASA Association, an organization that supports 44 CASA programs throughout the state, she oversees marketing, communications, and fund development.
 She is also a founding advancement officer for Teen Kitchen Project.
 When Angela’s son and another dear friend’s son were both diagnosed with cancer in 2011, Lara’s views about the real challenges women and mothers can face were deeply affected as she watched her friends caring for their four-year-olds during cancer treatment.
 When Angela invited her to join the Teen Kitchen Project, she was able to turn her desire to help into concrete action.

-Before returning to Santa Cruz 8 years ago, Lara lived in Hawai`i where she was deeply involved in the Big Island community, working with nonprofit organizations such as the Bill Healy Foundation, as well as public and private schools.
+Before returning to Santa Cruz in 2007, Lara lived in Hawai`i where she was deeply involved in the Big Island community, working with nonprofit organizations such as the Bill Healy Foundation, as well as public and private schools.
 Prior to her work in the nonprofit sector, as Senior Program Manager for Opus Events Agency in Portland, Oregon, Lara produced marketing events for high-tech and financial corporations across the U.S. and Canada.

 Lynn Brisson, Treasurer